brilee/modern-descartes-v2/essays/technical/small_data_big_compute.md

 Unfortunately for the internet, I think attack will win over the defense.
 The reason is safety in numbers.

 A small number of attackers will have the resources to use the most expensive LLMs to generate the most realistic looking fake reviews, specifically in categories where the profit margins are highest (think "best hotel in manhattan" or "best machu picchu tour").
 However, a much larger number of attackers will have moderate resources to use medium-sized LLMs to generate a much larger volume of semi-realistic fake reviews.
 The defense, on the other hand, has to scale up LLMs to run on all user-generated content, and realistically they will only be able to afford running medium or small LLMs to do so.
 Dan Luu's [logorrhea on the diseconomies of scale](https://danluu.com/diseconomies-scale/) is exactly the right way to think here.

-Eventually, I think it will actually push some sort of in-person notarization or other reputation-based system to finally become a reality - the physical logistics will eventually become cheaper than running that many LLMs at scale.
-I won't endorse anything cryptocurrency related, but it's clear that Sam Altman's Worldcoin saw this eventuality coming many years ago.

 # Conclusion